alloy/art.c/README.md

-# ArtC
+# art.c

-Artsy in C major
+Artsy in C major and pure C Ruby, for no reason other than sentiment.

 https://twitter.com/alloy/status/613375165582417922

 # Installation

 1. On macOS you can use the system Ruby, but if you prefer a newer version of Ruby install one _with_ a dynamic (shared) library product.
 E.g.:

    ```bash
    $ ruby-install ruby 2.6.3 -- --enable-shared